kanjijonathan/round/README.md

 roundsToWinGame = 64

-if offline = choose cards
+if offline and not started matchmaking = choose cards

 if both players have "​"(zero width space) in name = choose cards